nabbi/dns-blocklists/README.md

 - *Use [Ultimate](#ultimate) if Pro++ is not enough for you.*

 > [!IMPORTANT]
-> *Another recommendation is to combine the main lists with the [Threat Intelligence Feeds](#tif) list if possible.
+> *Another important recommendation is to combine the main lists with the [Threat Intelligence Feeds](#tif) list if possible.
 For Adblockers that have problems with the size of the full TIF list, there is a smaller [medium](#tifmedium) version.
 If you use AdGuard Home or AdGuard DNS, I also recommend using the [Dandelion Sprout's Anti-Malware List](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Alternate%20versions%20Anti-Malware%20List/AntiMalwareAdGuardHome.txt).
 There is also an [IPv4 list](#tifips) that can be used in addition to the TIF or TIF medium list.*

 > [!TIP]
-> ***NextDNS users:*** *The [Threat Intelligence Feeds](#tif) list is not available in NextDNS, the security features should be used instead.
-Furthermore, I recommend that NextDNS users also use the [OISD](https://oisd.nl/) list, which also contains some TIF sources that are not covered by the security features.*
+> ***Only for NextDNS users:*** *The [Threat Intelligence Feeds](#tif) list is not available in NextDNS, the security features should be used instead.
+Furthermore, I recommend that NextDNS users also use the [OISD](https://oisd.nl/) list, which also contains some TIF sources that are not covered by the NextDNS security features.*

 ***Further additional options to the main lists depending on the use case are:***